thegooddocsproject/templates/logging/about-logging.md

 You complete the sections as they relate to your logs and logging pipelines.

 You don't need to describe the mandatory logging parameters sent by default to the log pipeline.
-These parameters should be defined in higher-level reference documentation for your project.
+Define these paramaters in the higher-level reference documentation of your project.

 Only describe the parameters unique to your application or common parameters that are being reused from other applications.

 ### About the "Logging example" Section

-If you get called late at night and you're trying to debug a problem, not knowing how to interpret a logfile because there is no example of what to expect is extremely frustrating.
+Not having good log file examples can make it hard to debug a problem when you are on-call.

-If you can describe what you will see in the log file, it will be immensely helpful to the person trying to fix a critical issue at 2 am in the morning.
+Proper description of the content in a log file can make it easier for the person on-call to solve the problem.

 ### About the "Log properties" Section

-If you have the concept of mandatory and app-specific log properties, you can specify app-specific log properties in this section.
+You can specify app-specific log properties in this section.

 The biggest tip for writing logging articles is to be as descriptive as possible with each logging parameter.
 Think about why you would want to query this parameter in the logs and what insights or benefits the parameter adds to the log.